department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-06-health-wayfinding-study/Analysis-and-reporting/Appointments-and-AVS-findings.md

 _Note: For this task, we have 3 failed data.
 Two participants got stuck and didn't know how to get into Appointments, and one participant had to stop the interview._
 #### IN

 For the first reaction, 6 out of 14 participants wanted to click "Find VA location", but the link doesn't work.
 10 out of 14 participants used secondary navigation to go to the Appointments section.
 3 went to the MHV landing page, and 1 used the back button to backtrace.
-So, the majority of the participants replied on the secondary navigation.
+So, the majority of the participants replied on the secondary navigation to get to Appointments.

 #### OUT
 8 out of 14 participants clicked the "back to Appointments" breadcrumb to get back out to the Appointments list page, and 6 used the browser back button.
+"Back to" breadcrumb works well, and it provides participants an additional option to go back besides the back button on the browser.

 ### - How are participants understanding the term "Requests"?
 Out of 17 participants, only 2 guessed the correct meaning of "Requests".
 The majority of the participants thought they could request or change or take some sort of action if they click "Requests".
 So, "Requests" should not replace "Pending".